Onkar97/Certify-Hub-E-Learning-Certification-System/README.md

-# Certi Learn – E-Learning & Certification System
+# Certify Hub – E-Learning & Certification System

-Certi Learn is a Spring Boot–based e-learning platform designed to simplify the process of online learning, quiz management, and automated certification.
+Certify Hub is a Spring Boot–based e-learning platform designed to simplify the process of online learning, quiz management, and automated certification.
 It provides role-based access for students, instructors, and administrators, integrates secure authentication, and delivers certificates instantly after quiz completion.

 ---